Eggless Chocolate Chip Cookies

 - In a small bowl, whisk together the flour, baking soda, and salt, and set aside.
 In a separate bowl, add the softened butter, sugars, cream cheese, and vanilla extract, and cream together until smooth and glossy.
 Gently add in the dry ingredients until just combined.
 Fold in the chocolate chips at the end.

 - Line a large baking tray with parchment paper.
-Scoop out 12 portions of cookie dough and place them on the tray.
-If you want thicker cookies, cover it and refrigerate for at least two hours.
-Alternatively, bake them immediately.
+Scoop out 12 portions of cookie dough and place them on the tray about an inch apart to allow the cookies to spread.

-- Preheat the oven to 185C/375F.
-Once hot, remove the baking tray from the refrigerator and place it in the oven.
-Bake the cookies for 10-12 minutes, or until the edges just begin to firm up.
+- Bake the cookies for 10-12 minutes, or until the edges begin to firm up.

 - Remove the cookies from the oven and let them cool on the tray for 10 minutes, before carefully transferring to a wire rack to cool completely.